S

 SIMM

 Single In-line Memory Module.
-A DRAM printed circuit card with either 30 or 72 flat contacts along each side of the bottom edge.
+An obsolete type of DRAM printed circuit card with either 30 or 72 flat contacts along each side of the bottom edge.
 Each pair of opposing contacts is linked as a single functional contact.

 30-contact SIMM